 Building a Culture of Health

-MHealthy was established as an initiative by former U-M President Mary Sue Coleman in 2005 to encourage a culture of health at the University of Michigan.
+MHealthy was established as an initiative by U-M President Mary Sue Coleman in 2005 to encourage a culture of health at the University of Michigan.
 The university recognized that the most progressive and successful organizations in the country value employee health as a key ingredient to individual and organizational success.
 In November 2006, MHealthy became an ongoing program of the university with an administrative home in University Human Resources.

 The following MHealthy mission, vision, strategic goals and principles now guide the university’s actions and reflect the value university leadership places on encouraging healthy living and a thriving workforce community: